-То Do the following Add all colors from an image In the left corner of the Image palette, click the flyout button, and click Palette Add Colors from Image.
-Add a color from an image On the Image palette, click the Eyedropper tool, and click the image.
-Add multiple colors from an image On the Image palette, click the Eyedropper tool, hold down Ctrl , and click the image until you add the colors that you want.
+То Do the following Add all colors from an image Control-click a color swatch on the Image palette, and click Palette Add Colors from Image.
+Add a color from an image Click the arrow in the right corner of the Image palette, click the Eyedropper tool, and click the image.
 Add the colors from an object by dragging Drag the object to the Image palette.
 Add colors from an editable area Define an editable area.
-In the top left corner of the Image palette, click the flyout button, and click Palette Add Colors from Visible.
+Control-click a color swatch on the Image palette, and click Palette Add Colors from Visible.
 Add colors from one or multiple objects Select one or more objects.
-In the left corner of the Image palette, click the flyout button, and click Palette Add Colors from Objects.
+On the Image palette, Control-click a color swatch, and click Palette